Are There Any Dangerous Animals in Iceland?

 Midges

 While Iceland may not boast a mosquito population, it’s not entirely free of insects!
-The common tourist spot, Lake Mývatn, means ‘midge lake’ due to the swarms of lake midges that buzz around during the summer.
+The common tourist spot, Lake Mývatn, which translates to ‘midge lake’, is given this name due to the swarms of lake midges that buzz around during the summer.
 They don’t bite, but the black fly does.
-They both swarm when you stand around bodies of water, and the bites aren’t very painful by themselves, but they still hurt when you have several.
+They both swarm when you stand around bodies of water.
+Black fly bites aren’t very painful by themselves, but they still hurt when you have several.
 Thankfully, you can avoid them by not standing around still lakes in the height of summer or by wearing insect repellent.

 Arctic Tern